 Gasp!
-Is my wool-filled duvet even washable??
+"Is my wool-filled duvet even washable??"

 Do not worry!
 You have come to the right place.
-We can help guide you through the step by step process of washing your wool-filled bedding, be it your wool duvet comforter, bedsheet or pillow.
+We can help guide you through the step-by-step process of washing your wool-filled bedding, be it your wool duvet comforter, bedsheet, or pillow.

 We know you must be having a lot of questions when it comes to washing a quilt with wool batting.
 Can you dry clean a wool duvet or should you tumble dry it?
 What if you have an old duvet and how to clean old wool quilts?
-Do I need wool safe detergent?
+Do I need wool-safe detergent?
 We hope to answer all your questions here.
 Keep reading!!

 Even though wool-filled bedding is easy to care for, you should always make sure to check the manufacturer’s wash and care instructions.